Actindo-AG/Documentation/DataHub/UserInterface/02d_Settings.md

 The *Settings* section on the right side of the *Mapping from source set to destination set* view is only displayed, when editing an attribute mapping.
 Depending on the selected row in the mappings list, the fields displayed in the *Settings* section differ:

-- If the selected row contains only a destination attribute, the destination attribute as well as the *Extension* and *Override Change tracking mode* drop-down lists are displayed.
+- If the selected row contains only a destination attribute, the destination attribute as well as the *Extension* and *Override change tracking mode* drop-down lists are displayed.
-- If the selected row contains an attribute mapping with source, destination attribute and the extension, the destination attribute as well as the *Source attribute*, *Extension* and *Override Change tracking mode* drop-down lists are displayed.
-The *Source attribute*, *Extension* and *Override Change tracking mode* drop-down lists are preset.
+- If the selected row contains an attribute mapping with source, destination attribute and the extension, the destination attribute as well as the *Source attribute*, *Extension* and *Override change tracking mode* drop-down lists are displayed.
+The *Source attribute*, *Extension* and *Override change tracking mode* drop-down lists are preset.
 If the selected extension requires further configuration settings, the *Configuration* section is displayed below the *Settings* section.

 - [SAVE]